-Stone Wool Insulation for Energy Efficiency | 11 Features
+Stone Wool Insulation: A Material for Energy Efficiency & Comfort

-Stone wool was invented thanks to discovering that lava could be mixed with wool tassels 150 years ago in a volcanic eruption.
-It was later developed and converted into the stone wool insulation material and started to be produced in the 1850s and patented in the USA in 1875.
-It is no coincidence that this material continues to be preferred today after 1.5 centuries.
-Strong features and some advantages over materials in the same category make this material stand out.
+Rockwool has invented thanks to discovering that lava could be mixed with wool tassels 150 years ago in a volcanic eruption.
+It was later developed and converted into rockwool insulation material.
+Then, started to be produced in the 1850s and patented in the USA in 1875.

-What is Rockwool Insulation
+What is rockwool insulation?

 Stone wool insulation panel